richard-cox/dashboard/README.md

       - "Watches" to find out when a resource changes are aggregated into a single websocket which keeps track of what's connected and can resume the stream, rather than many independent calls to the native k8s implementation
       - The "counts" resource internally watches everything to keep track of how many of every type of resource there are in every namespace and state, which allows us to show all the types that are "in use" and how many there are in the left nav.
       - Schemas and links on each resource efficiently identify what permissions the user making the request has, so that actions in the UI can be hidden or disabled if not allowed for the current user instead of letting them try and having the server reject it.
-      - Normalizing the differnet and sometimes inconsistent state/status/conditions data from resources into a single logical view of the world the UI can present.
+      - Normalizing the different and sometimes inconsistent state/status/conditions data from resources into a single logical view of the world the UI can present.
       - RPC-style actions to do more complicated workflows on the server side when appropriate

 ### Endpoints